Ethics as Architecture

 Ethics as Organizational Philosophy

-Our framework operates as a cultural compass empowering swift decision-making and intentional energy allocation.
-When faced with opportunities, the principles in our framework instantly clarify priorities:
+Our framework operates as a cultural compass enabling swift decision-making and intentional energy allocation.
+When deliberating opportunities, the principles in our framework clarify priorities:

 - Does this project preserve user autonomy?
 Does it increase human agency?